Personal Finance Guide

 What Is Debt?

 Debt is money borrowed from a lender that must be repaid — typically with interest — over a specified period.
 When you borrow, you agree to pay back the original amount (principal) plus a fee for using the money (interest).
 The total cost of debt depends on the interest rate, loan amount, and repayment period.
+You can practice these concepts with our interactive Debt Terms Crossword.

 Types of Debt